 Beaches In The Bahamas

-For those choosing to go the more active route, The Bahamas is full of beaches with plenty to do.
-There’s always a volleyball, beach soccer or basketball game nearby.
+For those choosing to go the more active route, The Islands of The Bahamas are full of beaches with plenty to do.
+There’s usually a volleyball, beach soccer, or basketball game nearby.
 And many of our vendors set up shop right near the shore.
 If you’re wanting to try parasailing for example, you can walk right up to the water and sign up.
 Our active beaches are also great for meeting new people and even hanging out with the locals.
 No matter what, there’s always something going on.

-Many resorts and hotels offer access to private beaches that are reserved exclusively for guests.
+Many hotels and resorts offer access to private beaches that are reserved exclusively for guests.
 And amenities usually come with the territory.
 It’s not uncommon for a private beach to have servers who bring you refreshments.
 In some places, you can even reserve cabanas to keep you in the shade.
 Some cruise lines make stopovers on private island beaches as well.
-If you’re staying in The Bahamas and want to spend a day on a private beach, many charter boat companies will bring you to outlying cays so you can relax in peace with your friends and family.
+If you’re staying in The Islands of The Bahamas and want to spend a day on a private beach, many charter boat companies will bring you to outlying cays so you can relax in peace with your friends and family or significant other.

 Average Water Temps